gabrielmcg/Docker-docs/ops/test.md

 <p class="p">You should select the Splunk deployment type that you require  by setting the variable
 <code class="ph codeph">monitoring_stack</code> in the <code class="ph codeph">group_vars/vars</code> file to either <strong class="ph b">splunk</strong>,
- to use a standalone Splunk deployment, or <strong class="ph b">splunk_demo</strong> for the built-in version.
+ for a standalone Splunk deployment, or <strong class="ph b">splunk_demo</strong> for the built-in version.
 If you omit this variable, or if it has an invalid value, no Splunk deployment will be configured.
 </p>